Cortex LLM REST API

 Cost considerations

 Snowflake Cortex LLM REST API requests incur compute costs based on the number of tokens processed.
-Refer to the consumption table for each function’s cost in credits per million tokens.
+Refer to the Snowflake Service Consumption Table for each function’s cost in credits per million tokens.
 A token is the smallest unit of text processed by Snowflake Cortex LLM functions, approximately equal to four characters of text.
 The equivalence of raw input or output text to tokens can vary by model.

 The COMPLETE function generates new text given an input prompt.
 Both input and output tokens incur compute cost.
 If you use COMPLETE to provide a conversational or chat user experience, all previous prompts and responses are processed to generate each new response, with corresponding costs.